nguilanefall-a11y/AirbnbBot/replit.md

 1. **Espace Hôte** - Sophisticated admin interface where hosts manage multiple properties with comprehensive configuration options
 2. **Espace Voyageur** - Guest-facing chat interface accessible via unique links, restricted to ONE property per guest

 Hosts configure detailed property information (localisation, check-in procedures, WiFi, amenities, rules, etc.) and generate unique access links for their guests.
-Guests access their specific property via these links and interact with an AI assistant powered by OpenAI's GPT-4 model that provides contextual answers based on the host's configuration.
+Guests access their specific property via these links and interact with an AI assistant powered by Google Gemini API that provides contextual answers based on the host's configuration.

 The application features a landing page showcasing the product, separate host and guest spaces, real-time WebSocket chat, auto-save functionality, and **subscription-based monetization with Stripe**.